Woodchurch

 The first records

-of a windmill on this site dating from 1729.
-Grinding continued
+accounts of a windmill on this site dating from 1729.
+Grinding

-commercially by the surviving mill until 1926 after which time both
+continued commercially by the surviving mill until 1926 after

 Black Mill" was used as an observation post by the military

 throughout the first world war and survived until 1940.
-Unfortunately
+The

 The remaining "White Mill" has undergone several discrete